D-Pointer/imperium-server/README.md

 given then no user change is performed.
 Use this to drop root privileges if started as root.
 * `-d` or `--daemonize` will daemonize the server, ie. run it in the background.
 Values such as `yes`, `no` `1`, `0`, `true` and `false` can be used.
+* `--managementinterface` is the IP address of the interface where the server listens for incoming management connections.
+* `--managementport` is the TCP port where the server listens for incoming management connections.

 ### Running with `stunnel`